WhiteRose7-pretty/treasury/README.md

 # Initial comments from Daria [needs to be moved to the rest of the documents]

 treasury folder is django project
-Vuengo_vue folder is vue project for checking restAPI.

 To run Django project, run command 'python manage.py runserver 9100'.

-for run vue project, do to Vuengo_vue folder run "npm run serve"

 # Keeping the Site Working and the Code up to Standard